Public Interest Oversight Board: Activities

 The Chair of the PIOB has the right to attend and to speak at IFAC Board meetings.

 Oversight

-The PIOB is accountable to the Monitoring Group, which is composed of the International Organization of Securities Commissions, the Basel Committee on Banking Supervision, the International Association of Insurance Supervisors, the World Bank, the European Commission and the Financial Stability Board.
+The PIOB is accountable to the Monitoring Group, which is composed of the International Organization of Securities Commissions, the Basel Committee on Banking Supervision, the International Association of Insurance Supervisors, the World Bank, the European Commission, the Financial Stability Board and the International Forum of Independent Audit Regulators.

 The first four organizations nominate the eight members of the board, while the European Commission nominates two observers to the board.